top of page

 Griot (or jeli) music comes from the Manding, West African culture.
 Since 1235 CE, the start of the Malian Empire, the music and words inspired its listeners toward a greater good, toward living together in harmony.
 This noble profession and the style of message that it sends need not, nor should not, be fixed to one culture anymore.

 Manding Grooves bridges the gap between local and global while simultaneously preserving the deep humanity in Manding culture.
-We work creatively with Manding musicians and a cross-cultural team worldwide to generate a sustainable income for the musicians and their families by producing:
+We work creatively with Manding musicians and a cross-cultural team worldwide to generate a sustainable income for the musicians and their families.

 Keep up with Manding Grooves on Insta and Youtube